abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 ## Reads and Writes to a Topic

-**Assigning Partitions to Producers** (writes): Kafka tries to uniformly distribute messages from a producer among all partitions of the destination topic using algorithms like round-robin, hash of a key, or custom partitioner.
+**Writing to a Topic** (producer): Kafka tries to uniformly distribute messages from a producer among all partitions of the destination topic using algorithms like round-robin, hash of a key, or custom partitioner.
 This is called **Partition Strategy**.

-**Assigning Partitions to Consumers** (reads): Kafka assigns partition(s) to the consumer from the source topic to read from.
+**Reading from a Topic** (consumer): Kafka assigns partition(s) to the consumer from the source topic to read from.
 It makes sure all consumers are evenly balanced across partitions.
 Strategy like round-robin, range assignment is often used for this, and it stays so (_sticky_) until rebalancing due to a consumer addition/removal.

 {{% notice tip %}}
 To summarise: Producers are not restricted to specific partitions — they can write to any partition within a topic, dynamically or explicitly.
 But Consumers are restricted to the partitions assigned to them within a consumer group, they cannot read from partitions assigned to other consumers in the same group.